 So Nice Knowing I Can Never Flat Again

 I’ve got a theory that the one time you forget your pump/tools/spares is the one time you need them.
 I’ve sadly proven this correct many times.
-I have a knack for puncturing that one time I forget them (or tell myself, nah won’t need them this time).
+I have a knack for puncturing that one time I forget that leaving them behind will only prove my theory.
 When I don’t have my spares I always feel like I’m vulnerable.
 Am I going to get stuck 15kms from home with a flat tyre?

 There Were Things I Liked

 Yeah, well I guess we’ve covered everything I liked already.
 You can’t get a flat.
 You don’t need spares.